-One of the ways we have transitioned to using more eco-friendly craft materials is by using spun cotton balls and eggs instead of foam balls and eggs.
+One of the ways we have transitioned to using more eco-friendly craft materials is by using spun cotton and wooden balls, eggs, and shapes instead of foam balls and eggs.
 Wood is also a more sustainable alternative, which is why we now carry wooden beads.

 How to Use

 We use spun cotton balls to make flower centers for paper flowers and also to create berry sprays.
 Overall we carry seven different sizes of spun cotton balls.
 The smallest size — 6mm — is perfect for making berry sprays.
 And the largest size — 30mm — works well for making crepe paper peony centers and other larger flowers (like these jumbo crepe paper poppies).